HomePropertiesRentalsGuides to FranceRegionsServicesForumsNewsVersion Française

 You will find that if you are either an employer, employee or self-employed, the level of social security contributions is high, indeed, one of the highest in the world.

-However, if you have reached the age of retirement, and you are from the EU, you escape payment of these contributions on your pension.
+However, if you have reached the age of retirement, and you are from the EEA, you escape payment of these contributions on your pension.
+Those from the USA also benefit from relief on social charges.

-One important distinction from practice in the UK and many other countries is that, with minor exception, social security contributions are tax deductible.
+One important distinction from practice in the UK and many other countries is that, with minor exception, social security contributions paid by business owners are tax deductible, in whole or in part (although it does depend on your tax regime).

-Accordingly, income tax is charged after most social security contributions have been deducted.
+Accordingly, income or company tax is charged after most social security contributions have been deducted.

-In particular, a social welfare charge (called, variously, contributions sociales or prélèvements sociaux) is ostensibly a payment into the social security system, but is viewed by most people as part of the system of general taxation.
+In particular, certain social charges (called contributions sociales or prélèvements sociaux) are ostensibly a payment into the social security system, but are viewed by most people as part of the system of general taxation.
+Some of these social charges are also tax deductible.

 Neither is there a single national insurance charge in France, in the same way as is the case in the United Kingdom.
-There are different charges for each of the benefits e.g. family benefits, pensions.
+There are different charges for each of the benefits, e.g. family benefits, pensions, health.

 Next: Liability of Employers and Employees